-Find out in this ultimate cost guide that covers all you need to know about building a pond, including costs of pond installation, equipment, labour and time frames.
+Find out in this ultimate cost guide that covers all you need to know about how to build a pond, including costs of pond installation, equipment, labour and time frames.

 One of the most popular questions we get; is how much does a garden pond cost?
 This is actually a very difficult question, but hopefully this article will help you by outlining some of the general pricing guidelines, while providing some background information on the different types of pond available and the different options and enhancements to consider.

 Garden water features and ponds in particular, are one of the most popular projects in the UK, particularly in the Spring/Summer.